The Merger Control Review: Turkey

 There are also specific methods of turnover calculation for certain sectors.
 These special methods apply to banks, special financial institutions, leasing companies, factoring companies, securities agents, insurance companies and pension companies.
 The Turkish merger control regime does not, however, recognise any de minimis exceptions.

-If, however, there truly is a risk that the transaction is problematic under the dominance test applicable in Turkey, the Turkish Competition Authority may ex officio launch an investigation into the transaction; order structural and behavioural remedies to restore the situation as before the closing (restitutio in integrum); and impose a turnover-based fine of up to 10 per cent of the parties' annual turnover.
+If, however, there truly is a risk that the transaction is problematic under the SIEC test applicable in Turkey, the Authority may ex officio launch an investigation into the transaction; order structural and behavioural remedies to restore the situation as before the closing (restitutio in integrum); and impose a turnover-based fine of up to 10 per cent of the parties' annual turnover.
 Executive members and employees of the undertakings concerned who are determined to have played a significant role in the violation (failing to file or closing before the approval) may also receive monetary fines of up to 5 per cent of the fine imposed on the undertakings.
 The transaction will also be invalid and unenforceable in Turkey.

-The Competition Board has so far consistently rejected all carve-out or hold-separate arrangements proposed by merging undertakings.
+The Board has so far consistently rejected all carve-out or hold-separate arrangements proposed by merging undertakings.
 Communiqué No. 2010/4 provides that a transaction is deemed to be 'realised' (i.e., closed) 'on the date when the change in control occurs'.
-While the wording allows some room to speculate that carve-out or hold-separate arrangements are now allowed, it remains to be seen if the Turkish Competition Authority will interpret this provision in such a way.
-This has so far been consistently rejected by the Competition Board, which argues that a closing is sufficient for the suspension violation fine to be imposed, and that a further analysis of whether change in control actually took effect in Turkey is unwarranted.
+While the wording allows some room to speculate that carve-out or hold-separate arrangements are now allowed, it remains to be seen if the Authority will interpret this provision in such a way.
+This has so far been consistently rejected by the Board, which argues that a closing is sufficient for the suspension violation fine to be imposed, and that a further analysis of whether change in control actually took effect in Turkey is unwarranted.